sunnyyadav30/Data-Structure-and-algorithm-in-JS/README.md

-# Data Structure and algorithm in JS
+# Data Structure and algorithm in Javascript

 # What is Data Structure?